A cactus with thin light green pads tinted purple with stress coloration, and several-inch long spines

 Glochids

-When you are dealing with glochids, you want Elmer's or a similar flexible glue but in a pickle you can use other home remedies like hot wax, peelable facials, plaster, or duct tape.
+When you are dealing with glochids, you want Elmer's or a similar flexible glue but in a pickle you can attempt other home remedies like hot wax, peelable facials, plaster, or duct tape.

 If you're unsure whether you got them all, lightly wipe a piece of fabric across the area.
-Clothing that is a bit fuzzy and pill-bally like an old tee shirt is fantastic at snagging small spines.
+Clothing that is a bit fuzzy and pill-bally like an old tee shirt is fantastic at snagging small spines so they "light up."

 Alternate method: I've had some success scraping spines off, similar to the 'credit card' method of removing a bee stinger but with more forceful scraping action.
-This does risk breaking off spines and leaving the irritating tips in your skin.
+Go with the grain of the spines, not against.
+This method does risk breaking off spines and leaving the irritating tips in your skin.

-Even if you get all of the glochids out, you can expect the area to remain irritated for hours or even days.
-This is because glochids typically leave behind small barbs in the skin.
+Even if you get all of the glochids out, you can expect your skin to remain irritated for hours or even days.
+This is because glochids are built to leave behind extremely small barbs.

 Larger spines